 Awards typically vest annually over a three year period.
-New Awards for existing awardees are considered each year by the Remuneration Committee to maintain the incentive period, in which case they vest at the end of the third year.
+New Awards for existing awardees are considered each year by the Remuneration Committee on a discretionary basis to maintain the incentive period, in which case they vest at the end of the third year.